tinyerp/erppeek/docs/api.rst

    Copy a record and return the new ``id``.
    The optional argument `default` is a mapping which overrides some values of the new record.

-.. method:: Client.write(obj, ids, values, context=None)

-   Update the record(s) with the content of the `values` dictionary.

 .. method:: Client.unlink(obj, ids, context=None)